aiven/devportal/docs/platform/howto/byoc/rename-custom-cloud.rst

 About renaming custom clouds
 ----------------------------

+With the BYOC feature enabled, you can :doc:`create custom clouds </docs/platform/howto/byoc/create-custom-cloud>` in your Aiven organizations.
 While :doc:`setting up a custom cloud in Aiven </docs/platform/howto/byoc/create-custom-cloud>`, you specify its name, which is a part of the initial custom cloud's configuration.
 Later, you can come back to the **Rename** setting in your cloud's page in `Aiven Console <https://console.aiven.io/>`_ and update the name you initially specified.

 Prerequisites
 -------------